Indian Ocean Adventure: The Japanese Raids on Ceylon

-Indian Ocean Adventure: The Japanese Raids on Ceylon is a board wargame published by Game Designers' Workshop (GDW) in 1978 that simulates the World War II naval raid on Ceylon by a Japanese aircraft carrier fleet.
+Indian Ocean Adventure: The Japanese Raids on Ceylon is a board wargame published by Game Designers' Workshop (GDW) in 1978 that simulates the Indian Ocean raid by a Japanese aircraft carrier fleet during World War II.

 Description

-In early April 1942, in a sortie now called the Indian Ocean raid, a strong Japanese carrier fleet under Admiral Chūichi Nagumo sortied into British-controlled waters around Sri Lanka (then Ceylon) to attack ports and shipping in an attempt to lure Admiral James Somerville's numerically inferior British Eastern Fleet into combat.
+In early April 1942, in a naval sortie now called the Indian Ocean raid, a strong Japanese carrier fleet under Admiral Chūichi Nagumo sortied into British-controlled waters around Sri Lanka (then Ceylon) to attack ports and shipping in an attempt to lure Admiral James Somerville's numerically inferior British Eastern Fleet into combat.
 Indian Ocean Adventure is a two-player board game that simulates the raid and the British commander's response.
-The game uses a set of rules developed for two previous carrier fleet wargames, Coral Sea: Turning the Japanese Advance, and Battle for Midway, with some special rules added for night operations — the Japanese player is not allowed to operate flights at night, and while the British player can send airplanes out at night, they are limited to half their normal range.
+The game uses a set of rules developed for two previous carrier fleet wargames, Coral Sea: Turning the Japanese Advance and Battle for Midway, with some special rules added for night operations: the Japanese player is not allowed to operate flights at night, and while the British player can send airplanes out at night, they are limited to half their normal range.

 Time scale is six hours per turn, four turns per day (morning, afternoon, evening, night).
 Map scale is 37.5 statute miles (33 nautical miles) per hex.
 Unit types include individual ships, groups of naval auxiliaries, half-squadrons (representing 8 aircraft) and smaller scouting elements (2-3 aircraft).

 The game begins with the April 3 morning turn and ends on the evening turn of April 14 (43 turns maximum).

 Components

-The game, packaged in a ziplock bag, contains:
+The game, packaged in a resealable plastic bag, contains: